trisacrypto/trisa/docs/content/reference/_index.en.md

 * Submit your registration to join the TRISA Network: [TRISA Global Directory Service](https://vaspdirectory.net)

-* Complete the certificate registration form: [Certificate Registration](https://vaspdirectory.net/certificate/registration)
+* Create an account and complete the certificate registration form: [Certificate Registration](https://vaspdirectory.net/guide)

 * Connect with other VASPs, regulators, and engineers working on Travel Rule compliance: [TRISA Slack](https://trisa-workspace.slack.com)